 GPS Tab

-a.
-Update continuously while the form is open: This option allows the Form to receive updated GPS location readings while the Form is open and being completed.
+A. Update continuously while the form is open - Select this option to receive updated GPS location readings while the Form is open and being completed.
 The final GPS location will be the one recorded when the Form is submitted.
-This option is convenient if the User needs current GPS locations while working in the form.
+This option is convenient if the User needs current GPS locations while working in the Form.
+This option is selected by default.

 Label Region